guardian/riff-raff/riff-raff/public/docs/howto/fix-a-failed-deploy.md

 See [here](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-manual-scaling.html) for detailed steps on how to change the desired size of an ASG.

 ## Step 2 - remove scale-in protection
-Part of the  deploy process, when successful, is to remove scale-in protection from healthy live instances so they will be identified as the redundant ones which are removed during the next deploy.
-If the deployment has failed, it is possible this scale-in protection has been added to instances without being removed, so it needs to be manually removed before attempting the next deploy.
+If the deployment has failed, it is possible that some instances will still have scale-in protection enabled.
+In some cases this needs to be manually removed before attempting the next deploy.

 In the same ASG section of AWS (see Step 1 above),  after completing Step 1, navigate to the "Instance management" tab to check and remove all instances for scale-in protection: Click the checkbox next to an instance ID, select the "Actions" drop-down", select "Remove scale-in protection" if available (it will only be available if the instance has scale-in protection), then confirm.